 Questions for Your Attorney

 - Can I be liable if someone “crashes” my party and hurts one of my guests?
-Can the crasher sue me if I use force to remove him from property?

 - A teenager was sneaking drinks at a graduation party we were holding for our son.
 He was injured in a car accident after the party, and his parents say they’re suing us.
 Do they have a case?